 ERCOT will prepare the dynamic model using a standard model for Load Resource that is qualified to provide Responsive Reserve (RRS) through under frequency relay models.
 Data for the Load Resource model shall be documented in the Stability Book.

-Dynamic Data for Equipment Owned by Transmission Service Providers (TSPs)
+Dynamic Data for Equipment Owned by Transmission Service Providers (TSPs) or Other Equipment Owners

 Under Frequency Firm Load Shedding (UFLS) Relay Data